Mazhabsho/Type-of-Error-JavaScript/README.md

      Syntax error (SyntaxError): This is done when you use an already pre-defined syntax in the

+     wrong way.Some common causes of a SyntaxError are:

+         Missing opening or closing brackets, braces, or parentheses

+         Missing or invalid semicolons

+         Misspelling of variable names or functions

-     wrong way.Run the code below to see a syntax error.
+     Run the code below to see a syntax error.
 It will be thrown because there are no

      closing braces ‘}’ for the function.
 We can see this here: